yetanalytics/lrsql/doc/reactions.md

 ### Conditions

-Each condition is a set of rules for finding significant statements.
+Each condition is a set of rules for finding relevant statements.
 Each condition has a unique name followed by its rules, which can be composed with boolean logic.

 ![reaction edit alpha](images/reactions/edit_condition_alpha.png)
 In the example given, statement "alpha" must have an object `id` equal to `https://example.com/activities/alpha`, a verb `id` equal to `https://example.com/verbs/completed`, and its result `success` property equal to `true`.